 2. Anthology Coffee – 1401 Vermont St., Detroit

 Hole-in-the-wall is a fairly literal description when it comes to Anthology Coffee’s latest digs in Detroit’s Corktown neighborhood.
 Located inside of Ponyride, a collective of local artists and entrepreneurs, Anthology offers espressos and brew-to-order coffees in a very intimate setting designed to allow their customers to see and learn just what goes on in the process of making coffee.
 They regularly host events such as tastings and introductions to various brewing methods.
 Dedication to coffee excellence is what drives Anthology, and what gives them recognition; you can find their beans all over Michigan, such as at Cuppa Joe in Traverse City and the (espresso) bar in Ann Arbor.

-I hesitate to use the word “cool” as a main description for most things – but “cool” is precisely the word that best fits The Ugly Mug in Ypsilanti.
+I hesitate to use the word “cool” as a main description for most things – but “cool” is precisely the word that best fits Cross Street Coffee in Ypsilanti.
 With its warehouse vibe and eclectic décor, this café and roastery is the perfect space for art exhibitions, performances by local musicians, and food/coffee education – just last month they hosted a raw garlic tasting and a poetry night!
 Comfy couches and big tables are great for setting up shop to work on homework or just browse the interwebs while drinking a cup of coffee (which they roast in house) or snacking on one of their tasty menu items.